QCDIS/NaaVRE-website/Readiness-level-framework.md

   - How to use the virtual lab on a different scenario is explained.
 - Codebase
   - Unit tests verify the behavior of used methods and libraries.
 There should be a testing guideline, which will be done in this issue [\#274](https://github.com/QCDIS/projects_overview/issues/274).
   - The virtual lab reads, writes and exchanges data in a way that meets domain-relevant community standards.
-[5] <span style="color:green">I think we will need to consult some ecologists to determine these standards.
-I aditionally emailed Nafiseh. </span>
+Recommendations for what standards to use are under investigation, see github issue [#281](https://github.com/QCDIS/projects_overview/issues/281).
   - The code within cells is easily human-readable and others can easily modify it.
 If methods have side effects, this is clear to the user.
   - The input and output of each cell is clear.
 It is both clear what the structure is (e.g. what data type is used) and what the data content is from a domain perspective.
 - Workflow